Central Election Commission (Albania): Organization

-State Commissioner of Elections
+State Election Commissioner

-The State Commissioner of Elections, commonly referred to as simply the Commissioner, directs the civil service of the commission, represents the commission with third parties, and monitors the actions of electoral subjects, the government, and media organizations.
+The State Election Commissioner, known also as simply the Commissioner, directs the civil service of the commission, represents the commission with third parties, and monitors the actions of electoral subjects, the government, and media organizations.

-The State Commissioner assumes any function of the KQZ not delegated to the other three bodies or the local commissions.
+The commissioner assumes any function of the KQZ not delegated to the other three bodies or the local commissions.

 The commissioner is elected to a 7-year term by the Albanian Parliament with a three-fifths supermajority vote.
 Any Albanian citizen who used to be a senior civil servant, senior party functionary, or ex-director of an NGO involved with the operation of elections may be proposed for State Commissioner.

 The role is incompatible with any party affiliation or conflicts of interest.

 The responsibilities of the Commissioner include: